erf/let_me_out/ABOUT.md

 I knew from the start i wanted to simulate particles, and i imagined the particles were able to move around freely behind the grid of buttons.
 So i added two grids in a `Stack` - one with the buttons that the users could press to move the tiles, and another layer with simulated particles that got its position from the buttons using `GlobalKey`s.

 I previously build the package [flim](https://github.com/erf/flim) for simulating sprites, so i knew i had to use a `StatefulWidget` with the `SingleTickerProviderStateMixin` in addition to a `CustomPainter`, if i wanted to simulate some particles effectively and with full freedom.
 I used two physics models, one for the attraction towards buttons, and one for the gravity in solved state.
-I initially had a more plans to use particles, but i think the minimal approach worked out OK.
+I also add some random movement vectors to make the particles more alive and make them larger when hovered.
+I initially had more plans to use particles, but i think the minimal approach worked out OK.

 I'm fan a minimal design approach, like in my other [apps](https://apptakk.com), so i ended up with a simple grid of squares and some circular particles inside.
 I love pastel colors and the pink particles, represented a fresh contrast with the grey squares.

 I used to produce beats before, and i noticed the 4x4 grid is similar arranged as the Akai MPC series of samplers, so i thought it would be fun to add a sound to each square.
 I used my M8 tracker to find a nice synth sound.
 Played at different notes based on the tile value.
 It's sounding a bit eerie when played in random, as i shuffled the tiles at the start of each new game.

 After playing around with these ideas, i kind of felt as the puzzle was telling a story.
 The story of some colorful particles trapped inside grey squares and which was trying to escape.
 Perhaps parallels can be drawn as to how we sometimes feel stuck in life.
+That's why i ended up with the name "Let Me Out !".

 ## Challenges we ran into